JohnHuddleston/Cub-Cluster-Script-Automator/README.md

 # Cub Cluster Script Automator
-A GUI solution to allow pre-secondary students easily manipulate parameters in scientific modeling scripts for submission to small-scale educational HPC clusters.
+A GUI solution to allow pre-secondary students to easily manipulate parameters in scientific modeling scripts for submission to small-scale educational HPC clusters.
 Currently outfitted for NCL (NCAR language) scripts, no projects added yet.

 ## Dependencies: